olivia3395/olivia3395.github.io/_pages/about.md

 > **How can we reuse past knowledge when the world—and the data—won’t sit still?**

 In statistical learning, this is about transferring geometry or smoothness from a well-understood **source** distribution to a smaller, noisier **target** under shift.
 In reinforcement learning, the **source** might be prior trajectories, simulators, or related tasks, while the **target** is the evolving environment, so we need principled rules for **what to keep, what to adapt, and what to forget**.
 And yes! **LLMs/VLMs** make this even more exciting (and tricky): they already contain a lot of cross-domain knowledge, but the real challenge is **extracting and specializing it safely** for downstream tasks without **overfitting, hallucination, or misalignment**.

-Concretely, that means caring about when transfer provably works — minimax rates, oracle inequalities, safe-transfer criteria — and about the cases where structure is the hard part: aligning graphs and manifolds without known correspondence, warm-starting policies in environments that won't hold still, and specializing pretrained LLMs and VLMs without letting them overfit or drift out of alignment.

 Curious about my research?
 I've put together beginner-friendly slide decks on my main research directions: **[transfer learning](transfer_learning.pdf)**, **[graph learning](graph_learning.pdf)**, **[optimal transport](optimal_transport.pdf)**, and **[LLMs for time series](llm_time_series.pdf)**.